 Seems like many blue Moons ago now, but it was only a month or so ago, when I was shaking my fists in the air having witnessed the horrific conditions my tenants chose to live in.

-I’m actually not sure if they tried to mask the problem so I wouldn’t notice or cure the problem.
-Either way, there was no need to question their intelligence because it was clear they had a very limited supply between.
+I’m actually not sure if they tried to mask the problem so I wouldn’t notice or because they thought the paint would kill the mould.
+Either way, there was no need to question their intelligence because it was clear they had a very limited supply between them.
 I was, however, left questioning their sanity.
 I probably had a moral obligation to report them to some kind of institute for dumb assholes.

-I’m also not sure whose brainchild it was to limit the paint to the areas saturated in mould, but they should both equally be punished, in this life or the next, because while one was committing the dumbest act of the century, the other was supporting it.
-No Jury, no trial, let’s just get these donkeys off the streets and make the world a more sterile place for our children.
+I’m also not sure whose brainchild it was to limit the paint to the areas saturated in mould, but they should both equally be punished, in this life or the next, because while one was committing the dumbest act of the century, the other allowed it to happen.

 The infestation wasn’t exactly inconspicuous; it had reached the dark black/brown stage.
 Meanwhile, my tenants managed to blissfully turn a blind eye to the prominent shit-coloured stains splattered all over the white walls and carry on living their ghastly unsanitary day-to-day lives.
 Lovely.